'I didn't fire a shot', says American held by separatists in eastern Ukraine | Law-Order

 'I didn't fire a shot', says American held by separatists in eastern Ukraine

-News reports quoted Drueke's family this week as saying U.S. state department officials had been in touch with the captive American.
+Relatives of the captured Americans say they are not mercenaries and had travelled to Ukraine as volunteers in April to help repel Russian forces, who invaded Ukraine in late February.
+Drueke spoke to his mother, Bunny Drueke, on Tuesday by phone for 10 minutes from the Donetsk region, according to a family statement.

+Bunny Drueke told CNN in an interview on Wednesday: "I could tell when he was having to say something that they were telling him to say, which was that he is being held by the Donetsk People's Republic and that they are wanting to negotiate."
 Two British citizens and a Moroccan were sentenced to death by a court in the self-proclaimed Donetsk People's Republic in eastern Ukraine this month after being caught fighting for Ukraine.

 Prosecutors said they were mercenaries and not entitled to protections afforded prisoners of war under the Geneva Convention.